Dysarthria - careSpeech and language disorder - dysarthria care; Slurred speech - dysarthria; Articulation disorder - dysarthria

 - Using alphabet boards, if muscles used for writing and typing are also affected

-If you do not understand the patient, do not just agree with them.
+If you do not understand the person, do not just agree with them.
 Ask them to speak again.
 Tell them what you think they said and ask them to repeat it.
 Ask the person to say it in a different way.
-Ask them to slow down so that you can make out their words, if needed.
+Ask them to slow down so that you can make out their words.

 Listen carefully and allow the person to finish.
 Be patient.
-Make eye contact with them before speaking, if possible.
+Make eye contact with them before speaking.
 Give positive feedback for their effort.

-Ask questions in a way that they can answer you with a simple "yes" or "no."
+Ask questions in a way that they can answer you with yes or no.

 - Try to speak slowly.